Nuss Procedure Surgery

-Pediatric surgeons at CHKD are the pioneers of the Nuss procedure and have trained extensively under Dr. Donald Nuss, the originator of the Nuss procedure, a minimally invasive approach to correcting pectus excavatum.
+Pediatric surgeons at CHKD pioneered the Nuss Procedure and have trained extensively under Dr. Donald Nuss, the originator of the Nuss Procedure.

-The bar is inserted through the right-side incision and advanced across the chest under the sternum to the left incision.
-Surgical tape and a tool called an "introducer" are used to guide the bar.
-A custom device, the "bar flipper" is used to rotate the bar 180o.
-This pushes the sternum out, correcting the pectus deformity.
+The bar is inserted through a right-side incision and advanced across the chest under the sternum to a left-side incision.
+A "bar flipper" is used to rotate the bar 180 degrees, pushing the sternum out to corrects the deformity.

-Once the bar is positioned and the chest has taken the correct shape, a stabilizer bar is sutured to either end of the bar and to the ribs to prevent the bar from slipping.
-The opposite end of the bar is also sutured to the ribs.
-Finally, the incisions are dressed and X-rays are taken to confirm the correct position of the bar.
+Once the bar is positioned and the chest has taken the correct shape, a stabilizer bar is attached to the bar and connects to the ribs to prevent the bar from slipping.

 Nuss Procedure Surgery Location